Anjala1994/Mr.Interviewer/README.md

-# Mr.Interviewer
-Interviewing chat bot built using the help of the IBM Watson Assistant which is available on the IBM Cloud catalog.
-We developed the engine with the knowledge of intents, entities and dialogs to keep track of how the flow of the conservation occurs in real time.
+# Team Project: Mock Interview Chatbot

+## Team - Group 3

+## Team Members:
+1. Varun Potlacheruvu
+2. Tushar Sharma
+3. Anjala Thulasiram
+4. Renu Dighe

+## Project Description

+Designed a Chatbot with the help of IBM Watson Assistant Available to use via the Bluemix.net link on the IBM cloud Also integrated on Slack and Facebook Messenger.